DanimagaDevTeam/crispy-pancake/README.md

 # Learn GitHub
-A GitHub demo from Pluralsight
+A GitHub demo from Pluralsight -conflicto merge-